carrot-kpi/contracts/README.md

 can only be performed by the manager contract's owner (governance), while template instantiation can only be initiated by the `KPITokensFactory`.

-Carrot v1 comes out of the box with powerful KPI token and oracle templates, with the goal of encouraging the community to come up with additional use cases that can also lead to entirely custom-made products based on Carrot v1's platform.
+Carrot comes out of the box with powerful KPI token and oracle templates, with the goal of encouraging the community to come up with additional use cases that can also lead to entirely custom-made products based on Carrot's platform.

 ## KPITokensFactory